shrajjal/plumFront/README.md

 # 🤖 AI Quiz App

 An interactive quiz application powered by AI that generates multiple-choice questions (MCQs) dynamically based on selected topics.
-Built with **React**, **TailwindCSS**, and integrated with an AI API for question generation.
+Built with **React**, **TailwindCSS**, and integrated with Gemini API for question generation.

 ---